Breast cancer incidenceIncidence (rate):

 Breast cancer in younger women (under age 50)

 The burden of breast cancer affects younger women to a greater extent than older ones.
-In women over 60, only 12 percent of cancer related deaths are due to breast cancer.
+It is estimated that in 2016, in women over 60, only 12 percent of cancer related deaths are due to breast cancer.
 In women 30-59, however, fully 22 percent of cancer related deaths are due to breast cancer.
 Breast cancers in younger women tend to be more aggressive, often moving quickly to advanced stages.

 Breast cancer in men